Past Course

 Overview

-Dr. Cajete will lead us through history, philosophy, cosmology–and how humans are inseparable from Nature.
-In our times of global environmental crises, Dr. Cajete helps us to see how sciences and worldviews of First Nation’s peoples can help us work toward timely solutions.
+Dr. Cajete led us through history, philosophy, cosmology–and how humans are inseparable from Nature.
+In our times of global environmental crises, Dr. Cajete helped us to see how sciences and worldviews of First Nation’s peoples can help us work toward timely solutions.

-• Explore where Indigenous sciences help us navigate ecological, social and economic crises
+• We explored where Indigenous sciences help us navigate ecological, social and economic crises

-• Hear from Dr. Cajete and Dr. Johnston on “Creating a Mindful Science”
+• Heard from Dr. Cajete and Dr. Johnston on “Creating a Mindful Science”

-• Engage in international solutions development and timely discussions
+• Engaged in international solutions development and timely discussions

-• Join a community of like-minded people in service to Mother Earth
+• Joined a community of like-minded people in service to Mother Earth

 Course Logistics